 - In some cases zinc supplementation in people who have low levels of zinc may be beneficial – further studies are needed.

-- Melatonin may with disturbed sleep due to tinnitus.
+- Melatonin may help those who suffer with tinnitus, particularly those with disturbed sleep due to tinnitus.

 - Successful behavioral and cognitive therapies include retraining therapy, masking, and behavioral therapy.